JIA-0302/Analytics/README.md

       - Run the application on a different port

-        To run application in a different unoccupied port, run the following command:
+        To run the application in a different unoccupied port, run the following command:
         ```
         $ flask run -h localhost -p <PORT_NUMBER>
         ```